 To promote your seminar, create an ad on Facebook, and target local prospects with an invitation.

 After the workshop, arrange a meet-and-greet to engage with people, pass out your business card, and start building your prospect list.
 It’s a great strategy for finding new business and making industry contacts.

-As a fiduciary, it’s your responsibility to act in the best interest of your client.
+As a fiduciary, it’s your responsibility to act in your client’s best interest.
 Many wealth management strategists and financial planners are nothing more than glorified salespeople.
 Partnering with one of them is a great idea to grow your business, but you need to find the right advisor.